rgbIAA/View-Soni-Cube-Evaluation/README.md

-# View-Soni-Cube-Evaluation
+# View[Soni]Cube Evaluation
-Evaluation data and analysis notebooks for the paper "Interactive Multimodal Integral Field Spectroscopy"
+Results from the evalution for the paper "Interactive Multimodal Integral Field Spectroscopy" by A. García Riber, R. García-Benito, and F. Serradilla